How To Wear All This Kit!

 Remember that the M1 rifle was carried port arms.
 A lot of re-enactors run around holding their rifles like a modern assault rifle, with the muzzle pointing down.
 It's not a mine detector!

-Carbines were carried by junior officers and members of crew served weapons like mortars or artillery, or soldiers with specific tasks like drivers or cooks.
-A special version for the paratroopers was developed in 1942 and had a metal wire stock that folded sideways.
-This is the M1A1 Carbine.
+Carbines were carried by junior officers and members of crew-served weapons like mortars or artillery, or soldiers with specific tasks like drivers or cooks.
+A special version, the M1A1 Carbine, was developed for the paratroopers in 1942 and had a metal wire stock that folded sideways.
 A special canvas holster for carrying the carbine on the pistol belt was also developed.
 These are carried in a much more casual manner than the M1 Rifle.
-Due its light weight and compact size, how these should still be carried around the port arm position when not slung over the shoulder.
+Due its light weight and compact size, these should also be carried in the port arm position when not slung over the shoulder.

 Now I'm not being mean here!

 The photo of the 82nd trooper is what I would call an 'out of the box trooper', probably from SOF or a similar company.
-Everything purchased in one 'great deal' with no thought to attention in anything.
+Everything purchased together in one 'great deal' with no thought to attention in anything.

 I'm sure we can all pick holes in this set up.

-White T-Shirt / No shirt.
+White T-Shirt / No wool shirt.

 Garand Clips on the suspenders.